FairCompute/energy-monitoring-tool/README.md

 **EMT** is a lightweight tool capable of tracking and reporting the energy consumption of software applications with process-level granularity.
 While especially useful for monitoring Machine Learning (ML) workloads, such as training and inference of large models, EMT is designed to work across a range of applications and use cases and therfore is not just limited to ML.

-Our mission is to simplify and standardize monitoring and reporting of the energy usage of the software applications.
-By making energy usage visible and accessible, EMT helps teams reduce the environmental impact of digital realm and advances digital sustainability.
+Our mission is to simplify and standardize monitoring and reporting of the energy usage of the digital solutions+.
+By making it visible and accessible, EMT helps teams reduce the environmental impact of the digital realm and advances digital sustainability.

 ## 🚀 Features